rcompos/kubespray-and-pray/README.md

     `$ ansible-playbook create-volume.yml`

 ### Gluster Filesystem ###

+Requirement:  Additional physical or virtual disk.
+By default, /dev/sdc is used.

 From the **control node**, configure hyper-converged storage solution consisting of a Gluster distributed filesystem running as pods in the Kubernetes cluster.
 Gluster cluster is managed by Heketi.
 Raw storage volume (defaults to /dev/sdc) will be used for GlusterFS.